Cystic Fibrosis (CF)

 Because cystic fibrosis can affect several organs, other tests may be helpful.
 Pancreatic enzyme levels are usually reduced, and an analysis of the person’s stool may reveal low or undetectable levels of the digestive enzyme elastase (secreted by the pancreas) and high levels of fat.

 Blood tests are done to determine whether insulin secretion is reduced and blood sugar levels are high.
-Tests are also done to measure liver function and fat-soluble vitamin levels.
+Blood tests are also done to look for problems with the liver and to measure fat-soluble vitamin levels.

 Doctors routinely take samples of material from the throat or coughed up from the lungs and culture it to identify bacteria in the airways and help them decide which antibiotics may be needed.

 The severity of cystic fibrosis varies greatly from person to person regardless of age.
 The severity is determined largely by how much the lungs are affected.
-In the United States, half of the people with cystic fibrosis live about 41 years or longer.
-The outlook for longer survival has improved steadily over the past 50 years, mainly because treatments can now postpone some of the changes that occur in the lungs.
+In the United States, people with cystic fibrosis who were born in the year 2017 are predicted to live to about 47 years of age.
+The outlook for longer survival has improved steadily over the past 50 years, mainly because people are diagnosed earlier and treatments can now postpone some of the changes that occur in the lungs.
 Long-term survival is significantly better in people who do not develop pancreatic problems.

 However, deterioration is inevitable, leading to loss of lung function and eventually death.
 People with cystic fibrosis usually die of respiratory failure after many years of deteriorating lung function.
-A small number, however, die of heart failure, liver disease, bleeding into the airways, or complications of surgery.
-Despite their many problems, people with cystic fibrosis usually attend school or work until shortly before death.
+A small number, however, die of heart failure, liver disease, bleeding into the airways, or complications of surgery including lung and/or liver transplantation.
+Despite their many problems, people with cystic fibrosis often attend school or work until shortly before death.

 Drugs that help prevent airways from narrowing (bronchodilators) and sometimes corticosteroids

-A person with cystic fibrosis should have a comprehensive program of therapy directed by a doctor experienced with cystic fibrosis care—usually a pediatrician or an internist—along with a team of other doctors, nurses, a dietitian, a respiratory therapist, and ideally a social worker, genetics counselor, pharmacist, psychologist, and physical therapist.
+A person with cystic fibrosis should have a comprehensive program of therapy directed by a doctor experienced with cystic fibrosis care—usually a pediatrician or an internist—along with a team of other doctors, nurses, a dietitian, a respiratory or physical therapist, and ideally a social worker, genetics counselor, pharmacist, and psychologist.
 The goals of therapy include long-term prevention and treatment of lung and digestive problems and other complications, maintenance of good nutrition, and encouragement of physical activity.

 Children with cystic fibrosis need psychologic and social support because they may be unable to participate in normal childhood activities and may feel isolated.
 Much of the burden of treating a child with cystic fibrosis falls on the parents, who should receive adequate information, training, and support so they can understand the disorder and the reasons for the treatments.